-Register,2023 EDUCATION AND EARLY DEV.
-(C) does not include worksheets, parent testimonials or anecdotal notes and observations.
-(3) "multi-tiered system of support" means the practice of providing high-quality instruction and interventions matched to student need, monitoring progress frequently to make decisions about changes in instruction or goals and applying child response data to important educational decisions.
-(4) "parent or guardian" has the meaning given in AS 14.60.010. (b) In this chapter and in AS 14.30.760 - AS 14.30.780 (1) "dyslexia" means a specific learning disability that is neurobiological in origin.
+(C) include monitoring student progress frequently to make decisions about changes in instruction or goals; and decisions.

+(D) include applying student response data to important educational

+(4) "parent or guardian" has the meaning given in AS 14.60.010.

+(b) In this chapter and in AS 14.30.760 - AS 14.30.780

+(1) "dyslexia" means a specific learning disability that is neurobiological in origin.
 It is characterized by difficulties with accurate and/or fluent word recognition and by poor spelling and decoding abilities.
 These difficulties typically result from a deficit in the phonological component of language that is often unexpected in relation to other cognitive abilities and the provision of effective classroom instruction.
 Secondary consequences may include problems in reading comprehension and reduced reading experience that can impede growth of vocabulary and background knowledge.
-(Eff./, Register )
+(Eff. //, Register )